How to set up a graphical interface

 If the IP address of the instance is not displayed in the output of multipass list

-, it can be obtained directly from the instance, with the command ip addr
+, you can obtain it directly from the instance, with the command ip addr

 .